coolinmc6/front-end-dev/questions-javascript.md

 }
 ```

-- The solution I came up with is not 100% correct because it uses `Object.keys()` which is not the same as `Object.getOwnPropertyNames()`.
+- The solution I originally came up with is not 100% correct because it uses `Object.keys()` which is not the same as `Object.getOwnPropertyNames()`.
 Here is a good explanation of the difference between them: [https://stackoverflow.com/questions/22658488/object-getownpropertynames-vs-object-keys](https://stackoverflow.com/questions/22658488/object-getownpropertynames-vs-object-keys)
     + the short answer is that `Object.keys()` returns all *enumerable* own properties on the object.
 So if you manually set a property to `{enumerable: false}`, then `Object.keys()` won't have that property in the resulting array.
     + I have never manually made a property not enumerable but just FYI
 - [http://www.thatjsdude.com/interview/js2.html#objectEquality](http://www.thatjsdude.com/interview/js2.html#objectEquality)